Disclaimer

 Rough diamonds: The country where the stone was mined is considered its country of origin.

-Practical: A rough diamond from a mine in Canada is therefore classified as a Canadian product and has been subject to President Trump's 25% import tariffs on Canadian goods since March 4.
+Practical: A rough diamond from a mine in Canada is therefore classified as a Canadian product and has been subject to President Trump's 35% import tariffs on Canadian goods.

 Polished diamonds: The country where the diamond was processed/polished (WTO rules on “substantial transformation*”) is considered its country of origin.

 Practical: A rough diamond from a mine in Canada that was sent to India for manufacturing is now considered an Indian diamond.
-If this diamond is then sent to the US, the recipient will, as of April 9, 2025**, have to pay a 10% import duty.
+If this diamond is then sent to the US, the recipient will have to pay a 35% import duty.

 *In WTO rules, "substantial transformation" determines a product's origin when it's not wholly obtained in a single country, meaning the country where the last significant manufacturing or processing occurred, giving the product its essential character, is considered the origin.